Industries

 Eric Faulkner

-Meteorologist & Sales Manager, Wx Horizon
+Meteorologist & Sales Manager, Vaisala Xweather

 Understanding the need for additional information, Columbus was unsure they would get the data necessary from Wx Horizon.
 They needed to accurately predict road temperatures and conditions, crucial for deciding between spreaders or plows and the right materials to use.
 After the research initiative with Wx Horizon, they were convinced that it delivered the data required to increase their operational efficiency during the winter season.